Angelfire/VE/src/content/blog/js/standard-built-in-objects-javascript.md

 > The term "global objects" (or standard built-in objects) here is not to be confused with the global object.
 Here, "global objects" refer to objects in the global scope.

 > The global object itself can be accessed using the this operator in the global scope.
-In fact, the global scope consists of the properties of the global object, including inherited properties, if any. <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#standard_objects_by_category" target="_blank" rel="noopener noreferrer">Standard built-in objects</a>
+In fact, the global scope consists of the properties of the global object, including inherited properties, if any. <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#standard_objects_by_category" target="_blank" rel="noreferrer">Standard built-in objects</a>

 To begin with, this is confusing enough; my idea is not to confuse many more, it is simply to show you some of the global objects that come in the latest ECMAScript specification and that we see commonly.